Ahuaaondofa/Portfolio/README.md

 <!--Section 1: Introduce yourself -->
 ## ABOUT ME

 Hello!
 I’m Aondofa Isaac Ahua 🤓, a results-oriented Data Analyst with over 8 years of experience in data management and analytics.
-I utilize skills in Excel, generative AI, computer ethics, Power BI automation, and Kobo Collect to clean, analyze, and visualize data for decision-making.
+I utilize skills in Excel, generative AI, Power query, Power BI automation, and Kobo Collect to clean, analyze, and visualize data for decision-making.
 I also have experience designing MEAL frameworks and developing indicators for performance tracking.

 <!--Mention your top/relevant skills here - core and soft skills-->